ex-io/exio-node/README.md

 ### Subscribe

 The subscribe command will subscribe to the public `books` channel.
-If an API key and secret are available, it will also subscribe to the private `orders` channel.
+If an API credentials are available, it will also subscribe to the private `orders` channel.

 ### Insert

 The insert command will insert an order into the exchange.
-This command requires you to provide an API key and secret.
+This command requires you to provide API credentials.

-Example (assumes you have your API key and secret already set):
+Example:

 ```
 $ npx exio-node insert buy btc-usdt 4000 1